Think Thailand, think popular spots like Bangkok, Phuket, Chiang Mai, Krabi… you get the drift.

 4) Pay homage to Buddha at Wat Phuttathiwat

 Back in town, stop by at the golden Wat Phuttathiwat and admire the building’s unique architecture.
-Situated on a hilltop, the Thai Buddhist temple has sharp spires typical of Thai architecture and features Thailand’s late beloved king, King Bhumibol, on its facade.
+Situated on a hilltop, the Thai Buddhist temple has sharp spires typical of Thai architecture.
 Step inside to cool marble floors, beautiful traditional motifs and tapestries depicting scenes from Buddha’s life, and oddly enough, stained glass windows similar to those you find in a church.
 The balcony on the shrine’s third floor is the highest vantage point in town, where you’ll be able to see the whole of Betong.

 5) Explore the town – Clocktower